MrBrN197/MusicBoard/README.md

 # Music Board

-This is a website that shows the trending Music Albums and allows users to like and make comments about each Album
+This is a website that shows the trending Music Albums by using the Spotify API and Microverse involvment API, It allows users to like and make comments about each Album/Song

 ## [Live Link](https://mrbrn197.github.io/MusicBoard/dist)